 The number of wrap up codes is one issue.
-The other mistake overzealous first-timers in the contact center business make is creating multi-level disposition / wrap up codes.
+Another typical contact center rookie mistake is to create multi-level disposition/wrap up codes.
 Even if your contact center software provides multi-level wrap-up codes, DO NOT get tempted by them.
 It will lead to unwanted loss of time for agents and make the operations much more complicated.

 Call Center managers have to maintain a fine balance between tracking calls with disposition/wrapup codes and optimizing Agent Productivity.
 This is a continuous process and has to be periodically reviewed for corrections.
-Learn how to measure your ACW, to extract vital information from it.
+Lets learn how to measure your ACW, to extract vital information from it.

 Analyzing ACW: How contact center managers use ACW to measure and improve performance

-CSAT is rated by our contact center managers as the highest and most key metric to measure contact center performance.
-However, our interactions with various contact center managers over the years have led us to discover important and interesting ways that After Call Work is used as a metric to measure and improve contact center health.
+Contact Center Managers unanimously agree that CSAT is the most vital metric to measure contact center performance.
+However, years of interacting with contact center managers over the years have helped us discover important and interesting ways that experts use After Call Work as a metric to measure and improve contact center health.
 It was fun learning how they were able to draw outputs from this metric.
 We’ve enlisted some of the ways here:

 Using ACW to measure contact center performance